WannaSleep3254/Portfolio/문서/autostart_on_raspberrypi.md

 Exec=pcmanfm
 Type=Application
 ```
-Give the file a unique name such as pcm.desktop and place it in /etc/xdg/autostart for system wide all users or /home/pi/.config/autostart for specific user.
+Give the file a unique name such as pcm.desktop and place it in /etc/xdg/autostart for system wide all users or **/home/pi/.config/autostart** for specific user.
-You can have multiple .desktop files.
+You can have multiple `.desktop files`.